stephenjohnlimb/vscode-ek9-ls/README.md

 # EK9 Language Server

 ![GitHub](https://img.shields.io/github/license/stephenjohnlimb/vscode-ek9-ls)

 A vscode language server extension for the EK9 programming language.

+## How to build the extension
+Clone the repo, then run `vsce package`; this will produce `ek9-ls-0.0.1.vsix`.
+You can now manually install that into VSCode.
 ## Usage

 Set the `"ek9-ls.javaCommand"` configuration setting to the full path of Java ie (c:\jdk-15\bin\java).